dastrobu/NdArray/README.md

 let b = NdArray<Double>.zeros(2)
-let A = Matrix<Double>(a) // matrix from array without copy let x = Vector<Double>(b) // vector from array without copy let Ax = A * x; // matrix vector multiplication is defined let _ = Vector<Double>(a) // Precondition failed: Cannot create vector with shape [2, 2].
+let A = Matrix<Double>(a) // matrix from array without copy let x = Vector<Double>(b) // vector from array without copy let Ax = A * x // matrix vector multiplication is defined let _ = Vector<Double>(a) // Precondition failed: Cannot create vector with shape [2, 2].
 Vector must have one dimension.
 ````